cecio/USBvalve/README.md

 `PCB`: Gerber file if you want to print the custom PCB .
 It's not mandatory, you can use your own or build it on a breadboard

-`src`: sources, if you want to modify and build the firmware by yourself
+`USBvalve`: sources, if you want to modify and build the firmware by yourself

 `utils`: some utilities you may use to build a custom FS